arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tech-specs.md

-Here you will find the technical specifications for the Arduino® Nano 33 IoT.
+Here you will find the technical specifications for the Arduino® Nano ESP32.

 **Please read: operating voltage**